nicolastakashi/prom-analytics-proxy/README.md

 ### Query Analytics

 Collects detailed statistics on PromQL queries, including query execution times, resource consumption, and the number of series touched.

+### Metrics Usage

+Offers seamless integration with Perses Metrics Usage to gather and correlate metrics usage data from multiple sources—such as Recording Rules, Alerts, and Dashboards, alongside existing metrics and queries for deeper insights.
+For more information please check the [Metrics Usage Integration](#metrics-usage-integration) section.

 ### Data Storage